 - AHAs are water-soluble.
 They remove dead skin cells from the surface and can’t penetrate the pores for deeper cleaning.

-- Major AHAs used in skincare products are glycolic acid, lactic acid, mandelic acid, and malic acid.
+- Major AHAs in skincare products are glycolic acid, lactic acid, mandelic acid, and malic acid.

-- Glycolic acid has the smallest molecular size so it penetrates the skin better than other AHAs.
+- Glycolic acid has the smallest molecular size, penetrating the skin better than other AHAs.

 - Mandelic acid has antibacterial properties and exfoliates skin without brightening.